-The Debtor also has a note with FWS Industrial Projects, USA Inc. ("FWS"), which note is secured by a mortgage on the Feed Mill and which mortgage appears to be subordinate to the mortgages of each of the Bridge Lenders on the Feed Mill.
+The Debtor also has a note with FWS Industrial Projects, USA Inc. ("FWS"), which note is secured by a mortgage on the Feed Mill and which mortgage appears to be subordinate to the mortgage of Iowa Prairie Bank up to \$650,000.00..
 The note is further secured by a security agreement creating a security interest in other assets of the Debtor, including Cash Collateral.
 The security interest of FWS in the Cash Collateral appears to be subordinate to the security interests of each of the Bridge Lenders and ICP.
 The current balance of the FWS note is \$250,000.